electron/electron/docs/api/touch-bar-scrubber.md

 #### `touchBarSegmentedControl.overlayStyle`

 A `String` representing the style that selected items in the scrubber should have.
-This style is overlayed on top of the scrubber item instead of being placed behind it  Updating this value immediately updates the control in the touch bar.
+This style is overlayed on top of the scrubber item instead of being placed behind it.
+Updating this value immediately updates the control in the touch bar.
 Possible values:

 * `background` - Maps to `[NSScrubberSelectionStyle roundedBackgroundStyle]`